 calmness and a home-like feeling, so that families and children can recover while feeling safe and relaxed.
-We created other spaces where playfulness is encouraged, because that's how children learn and playing also helps relates to the way children interact with the products. recovery.
+We created other spaces where playfulness is encouraged, recovery.
 This has been translated into a balance of environments, with some calm spaces where we use daylight, greenery and natural materials, and some spaces that stimulate play with a lot of colour and artwork.
 Views DU Cristiana, how did you approach colour at Queen Silvia of the forest just outside of the hospital also help to create Children's Hospital? a serene environment in specific areas, and we used a lot a hospital environment.